navuyi/NerdCoder-TUFIQoE-2021/README.md

     YouTube player is closed and warning screen is displayed with proper information.

 # [ N E W ] Throttling scheduling
-In the dist directory there is scenarios.json file with throttling scenarios configuration.
+In the dist directory there is "scenario.json" file which should contain single scenario object.
-One can create multiple scenarios and then pick which one to use (for now only the scenario with id of 1 will be used).
-Exemplary configuration is already in the file, one can use it as a template for other scenarios.
+In the "scenarios" subdirectory there is separate JSON file for each scenario.
+To use particular scenario one should copy it contents (SINGLE SCENARIO OBJECT) to the "scenario.json" file which is imported by the background script and used to schedule network throttling.

-### After each change in scenarios.json one need to reload the extension for the changes to take place.
+### After each change in scenarios.json one need to reload the extension for the changes to take effect.